-It is our claim that process interdependence is the central issue for modeling and understanding normative function.
-Process interdependency relations constitute the nature of the relevant systems.
-Their success or failure determine the success or failure of the system as a viable, autonomous, system.
-Parts and processes serve normative functions insofar as they satisfy requirements of other processes in the system.
+In our view these patterns of process interdependence in biological systems are the central issue for understanding normative function.
+Functions are essentially relations, and these process interdependency relations are what determine the nature of organisms as viable (cohesive) systems.
+Individual parts and processes serve normative functions within autonomous systems because of the way they satisfy the requirements of other processes within the system.
 This approach is able to account for the issues discussed above that are problematic for the etiological account.
 Firstly, it deals naturally with the issue of the relative significance of functional failure.
-In characterizing process interdependence it may be simplest to focus on the situation where there is maximum interdependence, but patterns of interdependence will generally be complex, graded, and sometimes asymmetrical.
+In characterizing process interdependence we have for the sake of simplicity focussed on the situation where there is maximum interdependence, but patterns of interdependence will generally be complex and sometimes asymmetrical.
 Not every functional process is maximally connected with every other process.
 The relative functional significance of a process can therefore be analyzed by determining what other processes depend on it.
 Heart failure is lethal because it stops fluid transport and cellular metabolism, and every biological process depends on cellular metabolism.
 Mild vision impairment, on the other hand, has an immediate effect only on sensorimotor coordination.
 If the impairment isn't strong enough to compromise crucial sensorimotor processes such as food acquisition and predator detection, or if the animal can find ways to compensate, then there will be only limited flow-on effects to other processes.